sad Mastiff puppy

 The signs of inflammation in the colon (also called the large intestine) are the same regardless of cause: a gooey, mucous diarrhea, straining to pass stool, cramping, and sometimes a surprise urgency to "go."
 These symptoms can be acute, as is common with a short-term stress like boarding, returning from boarding, or diet change, or they can be chronic as with whipworm infection or inflammatory bowel disease.

 Many people get confused between inflammatory bowel disease (IBD) and irritable bowel syndrome (IBS).
 IBD is a physical disease where the intestinal lining is infiltrated by inflammatory cells.
 The delicate intestinal lining becomes thickened and it alters the absorption of nutrients.
 The infiltration can be seen under the microscope, which is how the diagnosis is confirmed.
-This has nothing to do with IBS.
+IBD is a completely different disease from IBS.

 IBS is a psychosomatic disease.
 It is the activity of the mind that causes the symptoms.
 Most people have had some kind of experience where stress has produced intestinal distress, be it cramping, nausea, diarrhea or all of the above.
-Chronic anxiety can similarly result in chronic diarrhea, and this is basically what IBS is all about.
+Chronic anxiety can similarly result in chronic diarrhea.
+This is basically what IBS is all about.
+Intestinal biopsy results are normal because there is nothing directly wrong with the large intestine.
+The process is the same whether the patient is human or not.
 Intestinal biopsy results are normal because there is nothing physically wrong with the large intestine.

 Treatment of ILBS

 The obvious approach is to address the anxiety.
 The source of emotional stress may not be obvious but general anti-anxiety medications such as amitriptyline, clomipramine, or fluoxetine may be of use, particularly if the anxiety source is not clear or cannot be removed.
+Some patients will respond to supplements as listed below.
 It is important to imagine the pet’s world from his perspective.
 The pet does not speak English and must infer what is going on from events he witnesses directly.
 Inconsistent scheduling, moving to a new home, noisy construction nearby, or even weather changes can be confusing for an animal.

 More commonly, however, IBS is addressed through the GI tract rather than the psyche.
 Increasing dietary fiber is helpful to many IBS patients as fiber has been found to help normalize the spasms of the large intestinal muscles, and many therapeutic high-fiber diets are sold through veterinary hospitals.
 If your pet finds these unpalatable, ask your veterinarian about how to add wheat bran or a commercial fiber supplement to a diet your pet prefers.
 Several commercial dog foods contain calming supplements.
 Using one of these with a fiber supplement might cover both the fiber angle as well as the anxiety.